Frequent Questions about the U.S. EPA Excess Food Opportunities Map

 - 4. Why is there no excess food estimate available for some establishments?

 The excess food generation estimates are based on equations that require common business statistics that U.S. EPA obtained from several sources (commercially and publicly available).
-In some cases, there were no establishment-specific business statistics available, which means there is not an excess food estimate for all establishments.
+In limited cases, there were no establishment-specific business statistics available, which means there is not an excess food estimate for all establishments.
 In these cases, while the establishment is included in the map, the estimate field is blank.
-The map provides an estimate for roughly 86 percent of mapped establishments.
+The map provides an estimate for roughly 97.8 percent of mapped establishments.

 - 5. Why might an establishment be missing from the map?